samm1998/C-HW-Note/README.md

-you may found something you need at here! all thoes are my homeworks and notes.
+you may found something you need at here!\n all thoes are my homeworks and notes.
 You can read it !
 ______________________________________